reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 title: "Getting Started with Amazon Step Functions"
 categories: ["AWS"]
 date: 2022-02-10 00:00:00 +1100
-excerpt: "Amazon Simple Queue Service (SQS) is a fully managed message queuing service.
-We can send, store, and receive messages at any volume, without losing messages or requiring other systems to be available.
-In this article, we will introduce Amazon SQS, understand its core concepts and work through some examples."
+excerpt: "AWS Step Functions is a serverless orchestration service by which we can combine AWS Lambda functions and other AWS services to build complex business applications.
+We can author the orchestration logic in a declarative style using a JSON-based format called the Amazon States Language(ASL).
+AWS Step functions also provide a powerful graphical console where we can visualize our application’s workflow as a series of steps.
+In this article, we will introduce the concepts of AWS Step Functions and understand its working with the help of an example."
 image: images/stock/0117-queue-1200x628-branded.jpg
 url: getting-started-with-aws-step-functions
 ---